More than 300 billion emails were sent in 2020 alone. Imagine standing out from that!

 The following examples show content can be personalized in emails.

 Throwing all the discussed email design best practices together doesn’t guarantee an impactful email that engages and converts.
 Just like with anything, a balance needs to be created.
 If not, then your reader will be left confused and, worse, frustrated.

 Avoid these unfavorable emotions by focusing on the text-to-image ratio, white balance, and spatial balance.

 Bombarding emails with too much text or images will simply look unappealing to the eye.
 We recommend following the 60/40 rule when designing emails - 60% text and 40% images.
 This formula works for most companies along with spam filters as they are less likely to move the email in the much-dreaded folder.

 Have you ever gone perfume shopping?
-The salesperson hands over a jar of coffee beans between different scents for you to freshen your smelling sense.
+The salesperson hands you over a jar of coffee beans between different scents to freshen up your smelling sense.
 The same logic applies to emails.

 Creating white or negative space is of extreme importance.
 Having a proper amount of negative space reduces eye fatigue, improves readability, provides a cleaner look, and allows other elements to shine.